 Apart from displays related to military history, the museum has items typical of museums in the region – the odd pieces of furniture and art, local industry, and archaeological items found locally from the Neolithic, Bronze, and Iron Ages.
 The torture chamber has an original wheel and axe used for local executions.

 The cellars of Chateau de Grandson house a very pleasant surprise in the form of a small vintage car museum.
-The more than twenty cars on display range from a Delahaye (1898) to a 1927 Rolls Royce Phantom previously owned by Greta Garbo.
+The more than twenty cars on display range from a Delahaye (1898) to a 1927 Rolls Royce Phantom previously owned by Greta Garbo. — Note that the auto museum was closed and the cars have been removed permanently.

 From the basement, visitors can climb the 111 stairs to the top of the Adalbert Tower for a 135-m long walk on the sentries’ walk.
-The covered walkway runs along three sides of the castle and offer grand views of the Jura Mountains, castle courtyard, Grandson town, and Lake Neuchatel.
+The covered walkway runs along three sides of the castle and offers grand views of the Jura Mountains, castle courtyard, Grandson town, and Lake Neuchatel.

 Visiting Château de Grandson Castle on Lake Neuchatel